Thom Yorke, the lead singer of Radiohead, is 45 today! Celebrate with this excerpt about a precocious young Thom from Exit Music, by Mac Randall.

 Wasting little time, Yorke formed his first band at age ten.
 (Actually, it wasn’t a band but what might be more aptly described as an experimental duo, consisting of Thom on guitar and another Standlake student whose primary duty apparently consisted of miswiring TV sets so that they’d explode.)
 By age eleven, he’d written his first song, a cheery little number about the atomic bomb called ‘Mushroom Cloud’.
 The composer has since explained that the song was “more about how [the mushroom cloud] looked than how terrible it was.”
 Still, it stands as evidence that the morbid world view so commonly found in the songs of Radiohead was already well in place at a tender age.

-In this new, updated, and revised edition, author Mac Randall follows the band from its beginnings in suburban Oxford, UK, through the success of Creep and OK Computer to the traumatic recording sessions that spawned Kid A, Amnesiac, Hail to the Thief, on to the award-winning In Rainbows and beyond.
+In this new, updated, and revised edition of Exit Music, author Mac Randall follows the band from its beginnings in suburban Oxford, UK, through the success of Creep and OK Computer to the traumatic recording sessions that spawned Kid A, Amnesiac, Hail to the Thief, on to the award-winning In Rainbows and beyond.
 This new edition also includes coverage of the band’s most current release and eighth studio album, The King of Limbs.